Administration

 Patient identification

-Where possible, involve the patient in the identification checks by asking them to state and spell their first and family names in full, state their DOB, ensure the information is identical on the identification band.
+• Where possible, involve the patient in the identification checks by asking them to state and spell their first and family names in full, state their DOB, and ensure that the stated information is identical on their identification band.

-If the patient is not able to participate, ask a parent, guardian or carer to verify the patient’s identity.
+• If the patient is not able to participate, ask a parent, guardian or carer (if present and able) to verify the patient’s identity.

 Pack integrity